-Correspondence to: J. Carter (j.carter.1@research.gla.ac.uk)
+Correspondence to: J. Carter (j.carter.1@researach.gla.ac.uk)

-Abstract.
-The decay of 40 K to the stable isotopes 40 Ca and 40 Ar is used as a measure of time for both the K-Ca and K-Ar geochronometers, the latter of which is most generally utilized by the variant 40 Ar/ 39 Ar system.
+- 10 Abstract.
+The decay of 40K to the stable isotopes 40Ca and 40Ar is used as a measure of time for both the K-Ca and K-Ar geochronometers, the latter of which is most generally utilized by the variant 40Ar/39Ar system.
 The increasing precision of geochronology has forced practitioners to deal with the systematic uncertainties rooted in all radioisotope dating methods.
-A major component of these systematic uncertainties for the K-Ar and 40 Ar/ 39 Ar techniques is imprecisely determined decay constants and an incomplete knowledge of the decay scheme of 40 K. Recent geochronology studies question whether 40 K can decay to 40 Ar via an electron capture directly to ground state (EC ${ground}$), citing the lack of experimental verification as reasoning for its omission.
-In this study, we (1) provide a theoretical argument in favour of the presence of this decay mode, and (2) evaluate the magnitude of this decay mode by calculating the electron capture to positron ratio (EC ${ground}/\beta^+$) and comparing calculated ratios to previously published calculations, which yield EC ${ground}/\beta^+$ between 150-212.
-We provide support for this calculation through comparison of the experimentally verified EC ${ground}/\beta^+$ ratio of 22 Na with our calculation using the theory of β decay.
-When combined with measured values of β^+ and β^- decay rates, the best estimate for the calculated EC ${ground}/\beta^+$ for 40 K yields a partial decay constant for 40 K direct to ground state 40 Ar of 11.6 ± 1.5 × 10 - 13 a - 1 (2σ).
-We calculate a partial decay constant of 40 K to 40 Ar of 0.592 ± 0.014 × 10 - 10 a - 1, total decay constant of 5.475 ± 0.107 × 10 - 10 a - 1 (2σ), and conclude that although omission of this decay mode can be significant for K-Ar dating, it is minor for 40 Ar/ 39 Ar geochronology and is therefore unlikely to have significantly biased published measurements.
+A major component of these systematic uncertainties for the K-Ar and 40Ar/39Ar techniques is imprecisely determined decay constants and an incomplete knowledge of the decay scheme of 40K.
+Recent studies question whether 40K can decay to 40Ar - 15 via an electron capture directly to ground state (EC{ground}), citing the lack of experimental verification as reasoning for its omission.
+In this study, we (1) provide a theoretical argument in favour of the presence of this decay mode, and (2) evaluate the magnitude of this decay mode by calculating the electron capture to positron ratio (EC{ground}/β^+) and after combining it with other estimates, provide a best estimate of 175 ± 65 (2σ).
+We provide support for this calculation through comparison of the experimentally verified EC{ground}/β^+ ratio of 22Na with our calculation using the theory of β decay.
+When combined with - 20 measured values of β^+ and β^- decay rates, this yields a partial decay constant for 40 K direct to ground state 40 Ar of $9.6 \pm 3.8 \times 10^{-13} a^{-1} (2\sigma)$.
+We calculate a partial decay constant of 40 K to 40 Ar of $0.590 \pm 0.014 \times 10^{-10} a^{-1}$, total decay constant of $5.473 \pm 0.107 \times 10^{-10} a^{-1} (2\sigma)$, and conclude that although omission of this decay mode can be significant for K-Ar dating, it is minor for 40 Ar/ 39 Ar geochronology and is therefore unlikely to have significantly biased published measurements.

-1. Introduction
+25 1.
+Introduction

 40K is a naturally occurring radioisotope of K with atomic abundance of 0.0117% (Garner et al., 1975).
 40K undergoes a branched decay to 40Ar and 40Ca with a total half-life of ca. 1.3 Ga, and is the basis of the K-Ca and the K-Ar geochronometers (Aldrich and Nier, 1948; Wasserburg and Hayden, 1955; Marshall and DePaolo, 1982).
-The K-Ar system is most often exploited using the variant 40Ar/39Ar method, wherein some of the 39K in the sample is transmuted to 39Ar by irradiation with fast neutrons, thereby allowing both the parent and the daughter nuclides to be measured as isotopes of Ar (Merrihue and Turner, 1966).
+The K-Ar system is most often exploited using the variant 40Ar/39Ar method, wherein some of the 39K in the sample is transmuted to 39Ar by

+30 irradiation with fast neutrons, thereby allowing both the parent and the daughter nuclides to be measured as isotopes of Ar (Merrihue and Turner, 1966).
 The latter is widely used to date geological events that span Earth history, from volcanic eruptions recorded in historical texts (e.g., Preece et al., 2018; Renne et al., 1997), to the earliest events in the solar system (e.g., Renne, 2000).